sensei-hacker/inavwiki/Default-values-for-different-type-of-aircrafts.md

 **This is outdated, INAV 1.6 is out and is using PRESET.
-Values here are old.**
+Values here are old and variable names have changed by adding "mc" and "fw" to differentiate between multicopter and fixed wing.**

 Values written here must be based on 1.2 or later!